Ying Wa College

-The College Deed, signed in 1821, stated that the objective of the school was the reciprocal cultivation of English and Chinese literature as well as the diffusion of Christianity (促進中西方學術交流，並廣傳基督福音).
+The College Deed, signed in 1821, outlined the school's mission as the reciprocal cultivation of English and Chinese literature as well as the diffusion of Christianity (促進中西方學術交流，並廣傳基督福音).

-Didi Tang of The Times, in 2021, stated that Ying Wa is a "well-known school" in Hong Kong.

 History

 Foundation

-Robert Morrison of the London Missionary Society arrived at China in 1807 to begin his work of evangelisation.
-He planned to establish a school that would allow Western missionaries to learn Oriental cultures and languages.
-He also hoped that the school would play a role on introducing the East to the West and vice versa; in other words, to mediate between the two civilisations, and thus to prepare the way for the quiet and peaceful dissemination of Christian thought in China.
-With the help of William Milne who joined Morrison in 1813, the Anglo-Chinese College was established in 1818 in Malacca with Milne as the first Headmaster.
+The college's founder, Robert Morrison of the London Missionary Society, arrived in China in 1807 to begin his work of evangelisation.
+He planned to establish a school that would allow Western missionaries to learn Oriental cultures and languages, playing a role in introducing the East to the West and vice versa.
+He hoped to mediate between the two and thus to pave way for the quiet and peaceful dissemination of Christian thought in China.
+With the help of William Milne, who joined Morrison in 1813, the Anglo-Chinese College was established in 1818 in Malacca with Milne as the first headmaster.
 Even with Milne at its head, Morrison maintained a strong role in leading and fundraising for the school, and was a committed teacher.